Baby formula shortage fueling spike in milk bank interest

 She has pledged at least 150 ounces of her milk, but said she expects to give much more than that.

-“I’m vey blessed with being able to produce milk, so I just felt I needed to do something,” she said.
+“I’m very blessed with being able to produce milk, so I just felt I needed to do something,” she said.

 She said in the past she has shipped her frozen milk in special containers to Denver, but this time, her local hospital is taking the donations and she can just drop them off.